Video credit: Nicolas Barbier and James Ball (Project PhenObs)

-Human population growth and resource consumption are placing enormous pressures on natural ecosystems.
-My group is interested in how and why the world’s forests are changing and using our research to inform conservation policy.
+Human population growth and rising resource consumption are placing unprecedented pressure on natural ecosystems.
+Our group investigates how and why the world’s forests are changing, and we aim to use our research to guide and inform effective conservation policy.

 Our research fits into four broad themes: